Skip to article frontmatterSkip to article content

 Think about a spreadsheet with 1,000 rows and 1,000 columns.
 That’s a million cells of data.
 But what if all the values in that spreadsheet could be generated from just a few simple rules?
 Like “multiply row number by column number” or something like that?

-In linear algebra terms, that spreadsheet would be “low-rank” — it looks like a million numbers, but there’s actually much less information there.
+In linear algebra terms, that spreadsheet would be “low-rank”.
+It looks like a million numbers, but there’s actually much less information there.
 You could recreate it from a much smaller description.

 The LoRA Trick